BannerImg

 Mount Snowden in Snowdonia national park

 At 1,085 meters, Mount Snowdon is the highest peak in Wales, and climbing it is one of the best things to do in Snowdonia.
 It is famous for its challenging hikes, associations with the Arthurian legend, and breathtaking views (you can see all the way to the Isle of Man, Scotland, and Ireland on a clear day).
 Those not up to making the seven-hour-long hike up to the summit, can take the Snowdon Mountain Railway, and experience the stunning views from authentic Victorian-era carriages.
-This train carries an estimate of over 140,000 visitors to the summit every year.
+The Snowdonia train carries an estimate of over 140,000 visitors to the summit every year.
 The summit is also home to a café and visitor center, Hafod Eryri.

 Ticket Price: Walking in the mountains is free, but the Snowdon Mountain Railway charges £29 for adults and £20 for children’s return tickets.